Systematic Survey of the Correlation between Northern HECR Events and SDSS Galaxies: Introduction

+Following this standpoint, we focus on the correlation with galaxies, not the underlying matter distribution.
+We examine the dependence of the correlation on the properties of galaxies systematically to investigate what objects correlate with HECRs.
+Since galaxies hosted by HECR sources have characteristic features, which depends on source population (discussed in Section \ref{discussion}), the dependence on the properties of galaxies correlating with HECRs gives useful information on HECR sources.
+Quantities attached to a SDSS catalog of galaxies allow to calculate useful astronomical quantities of galaxies, e.g., color and morphology of galaxies.

+A volume-limited sample of galaxies lacks some information on darker galaxies than a cut criterion.
+Ref.~\citen{koers09} proposed a useful method to construct a flux reference map of HECRs with compensating this effect.
+In this method, weights are given to visible galaxies instead of galaxies invisible due to their darkness to correct selection effects by a flux limit.
+However, the weights does not consider the properties of invisible galaxies.
+Since we want to examine the dependence of the correlation on the properties of galaxies in this study, we analyze the HECR data by using volume-limited samples instead of this method.
+Thus, since we need dense galaxy samples to resolve galaxy distribution even at small angular scale, a SDSS catalog of galaxies is appropriate for this study, despite that about a half of the AGASA events does not overlap the field surveyed by the SDSS.

-This paper is laid out as follows: in Section \ref{methods}, we explain the data samples of HECR events and galaxies in detail.
-Also, a statistical method which we adopt to test the correlation between them is described.
-In Section \ref{results}, we calculate cross-correlation functions defined in Section \ref{methods} between the AGASA events and SDSS galaxies with several redshift ranges.
-We also investigate the dependencies of the correlation on the $r$-band absolute magnitude, color, and morphology of galaxies.
-These give us useful information to search for the HECR sources because the features of the host galaxies reflect the nature of objects contained in the hosts.
-Section \ref{discussion} is devoted to discuss and interpret the results obtained in Section \ref{results}.
+This paper is laid out as follows: the details of HECR events and galaxies used for analysis, and a statistical method to test the correlation between them are described in Section \ref{methods}.
+In Section \ref{results}, the results of our statistical analysis are presented.
+Firstly, we test the correlation of HECR events and galaxies in four redshift ranges to investigate where HECR sources are in Section \ref{redshift}.
+Next, we examine the dependence of the correlation on the properties of galaxies and search for the potential signals of positive correlation in the following two sections.
+Then, we compensate statistical penalties and estimate the true significance of the positive correlation in Section \ref{penalty}.
+Section \ref{discussion} is devoted to discuss the relation between HECR source candidates and the properties of their host galaxies.
 Finally, we conclude this study in Section \ref{conclusion}.